selfcustody/krux/docs/getting-started/installing.en.md

 This page explains how to install Krux from an official, pre-built release.

+If command-line is not your thing and you want to install with few mouse clicks, please read [Installing from GUI](./installing-from-gui.en.md) guide.

 If you would like to build and install Krux from source, please read the [Installing from source](../installing-from-source) guide.

 ### Requirements
 #### Hardware